-One thing you have to prepare is the breakfast.
-They don't serve food in this Hotel.
+One thing you have to prepare is breakfast.
+The hotel service doesn't serve food in this Hotel.
 Curious?
 Book Hotel Vagon here >

-The start of the marathon is 2.5 miles outside Venice but, for me was a hotel in the center of Venice very important.
-The hotel is fairly cheap and very comfortable.
+The start of the marathon is 2.5 miles outside Venice, but, for me was, a hotel in the center of Venice essential.
+The Hotel is relatively cheap and very comfortable.

-There is another spacious room but the view is not as good as room 29 because you are overlooking a small square in front of the hotel.
+There is a spacious room, but the view is not as good as in room 29.
+You are overlooking a small square in front of the hotel in this room.

-The staff at the front desk were very friendly.
-Every time when I went out I left the key with somebody behind the front desk and 24 hours a day someone is present.
-In the night, the door is locked, but by ringing the bell they recognize you and let you inside.
+The staff at the front desk were amiable.
+Whenever I went out, I left the key with somebody behind the front desk, and 24 hours a day, someone was present.
+At night, the door is locked, but by ringing the bell, they recognize you and let you inside.

 There is no breakfast at this hotel.

 But I did not mind, because in Venice you can easily buy your own breakfast in the morning or in the evening before bedtime.

 I had a 3-night stay, and my fare was, in total, € 432 -.
 This was during the Venice Marathon from Friday until Monday, October 23 – October 26.